 Once your baby is at least 6 months in age, it is time to introduce some solid foods.
 But, have you ever looked on the back of a jar of baby food or a box of rice cereal?
 Yikes!

-The first thing you may notice is added modified starches, sugars, corn syrup, or preservatives—even in the organic ones.
+The first thing you may notice is added modified starches, sugars, corn syrup, and other additives—even in the organic ones.
 Your baby certainly doesn’t need any of these things, and some could even be outright harmful.

-The second thing you may notice is that there is almost no nutrition in jars of baby food or boxes of rice cereal—again, even in the organic ones.
+The second thing you may notice after reading the ingredients is that there is almost no nutrition in jars of baby food or boxes of rice cereal—again, even in the organic ones.
 With the exception of a little added Vitamin A or C, packaged baby foods have nothing to offer your little one except mush to fill the tummy.

-Lastly, what you cannot see (and what is not on the label), are the pesticide, herbicide and other toxic chemical residues that were part of growing and processing the food in the jar.
+Lastly, what you cannot see (and what is not on the label), are the pesticide, herbicide, BPA, GMOs and other toxic chemical residues that were part of growing and processing the food in the jar.
 These hidden ingredients have no place anywhere near your baby!

 The good news is that making your own baby food is very, very easy, and is one of the best ways to ensure the quality of nutrition your child gets for healthy growth and development.

 It’s also very inexpensive, compared to baby food you buy in the store, and requires no resource-intensive packaging or shipping to the store.

 In fact, making your own healthy baby food can save you over $600 a year!
 And you can feel really good knowing that you avoided using and polluting all the natural resources that go into packaging, shipping and disposing of store-bought baby food.

 On the weekend or during regular dinner cooking, simply separate out some of the organic food you are already eating (or leave it raw, depending), blend in a food processor or blender, then freeze the purée in non-toxic, silicone or stainless steel ice cube trays.